 The passion of the producers is demonstrated in words.
-Like artist, it is amazing to see their work of art in the in the end.
+Like an artist, it is amazing to see their work of art in the in the end.
 At the olive factory the owner, Antonio, was proud to tell us the entire process of making olive oil.
 He explained the importance of every step taken to make it.
 In comparison to wine, olive oil is a much quicker process that can be either the traditional route or the modern machine route.
-Olive oil, just like wine, plays a vital role in Spanish cuisine. i Chose to the pick of the baby olives because of one vital reason.
+Olive oil, just like wine, plays a vital role in Spanish cuisine.
+I Chose to the pick of the baby olives because of one vital reason.
 These are the same olives that are the pride and joy of Antonio.
-More importantly they were right outside his front door.
+More importantly, they were right outside his front door.
 Those olives, along with the grapes, will be taken care of as they are the producers own children.
 My father was a farmer back in Mexico.
 I have some sort of understanding of what goes into having good crops.
 I also understood what it meant when he told also about the dry season.
 It’s unfortunate that we weren’t here during harvesting season.
 It would’ve been nice to see what the traditional process really looks like.